UAB „Finolita Unio“ Terms and Conditions for the Provision of IBAN Services – (DOWNLOAD) – Effective from 2020 July 14th.

 (d) upon closure of the Payment Account, from which the Standing orders should be made, and/or if the Account to which the Standing order should be made is closed.

-V. COMMISION FEES FOR PROVISION OF SERVICES OF FINOLITA,
+V. APPLICATION FEE, COMMISION FEES FOR PROVISION OF SERVICES OF FINOLITA,

 DEFAULT INTEREST AND CURRENCY EXCHANGE